otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 MessageBox.Show($"Welcome back, {settings.UserName}");
 ```

-`Settings` above uses plain auto-implemented properties (Week 03), which is what `System.Text.Json` expects by default: it needs a public property with both a `get` and a `set` for each field it's reading into.
+`Settings` above uses plain auto-implemented properties (Module 03), which is what `System.Text.Json` expects by default: it needs a public property with both a `get` and a `set` for each field it's reading into.

 ### 3.3 JSON handles nested objects naturally